SCOPE OF WORKS

-The Wyong creek crossing at Yarramalong was originally planned as a micro-tunnelling project but ground conditions, cost and the depth of the required shafts (10m+) led John Holland to look for alternatives.
+The Wyong creek crossing at Yarramalong was originally planned as a microtunnelling project, however ground conditions, cost and the depth of the required shafts (10m+) led John Holland to look for alternatives.
 Due to the Federally Protected Riparian Zone and platypus habitats, a pipe bridge was not possible in this location.
-A 1200mm SDR 11 PE water main was not available in Australia and had not previously been installed via HDD, so it was not originally considered.
-UEA investigated and found a pipe source in Austria and calculated that its 300,000 pound directional drill rig could install this pipe in the prevailing ground conditions.
+HDD was not initially considered as a 1200mm SDR 11 PE water main was not available in Australia and had not previously been installed via HDD.
+UEA sourced a pipe manufactured in Austria and calculated that its 300,000 pound HDD rig could install this pipe in the prevailing ground conditions.
 A 60” (1524mm) diameter hole was required for installing the pipe, which was at the limits of the HDD rig.

 Apart from the difficult ground conditions (alluvial clay, sand, gravel and sandstone), further challenges were encountered due to difficult access and several flood events during the project.
 With a narrow 10 metre wide construction corridor over 1.2 kilometres providing access to the exit point, a pair of 180mm pipelines were used to return drill fluid from the exit to the entry site.
 A Morooka tracked transporter, 4×4 Barford site dumpers and 6×6 Moxy dumpers were used for accessing the site, as well as excavators in the 20-40t operating weight class due to poor access and site restrictions.